ifesdjeen/ifesdjeen.github.com/articles/lockless_concurrency.md

 you end up with so called `Atom`, which is simply a Reference that allows performing safe operations on it.

+Atoms have the following properties:

+  * Every operation will suceed after the finite number of tries
+  * Every operation leaves Atom in a consistent state
+  * Operations applied to same input value will always result into the same output value

+Another concept which is arising from Mathematics that applies to Atoms is `linearizability`.
+If `atomicity` only guarantees that any operation will suceed or fail under certain assumptions, `linearizability` implies that the set of operations will look for the rest of system as instantaneous (e.g. as if they were just one op).

 Atom is a concept that were present for a while, although got more popular with `Clojure`. `Clojure` has a very simple implementation of an `Atom`, which you can find (here)[https://github.com/clojure/clojure/blob/master/src/jvm/clojure/lang/Atom.java].